 Net income and losses have fluctuated over the eight quarters primarily as a result of other losses which include impairment charges, fair value adjustments and gains and losses on settlement of assets and liabilities.
-The first quarter of 2024 reflects the deferred tax expense on the conversion of Imperial Debenture into Shares.
+The first quarter of 2024 reflects the deferred tax expense of \$16.0 million on the conversion of Imperial Debenture into Shares.
 The fourth quarter of 2023 reflects the impact of the disposal of Inverell and also reflects pre-tax charges of \$35.9 million related to the impairment of other assets, noting that the Company's market capitalization trades significantly below its shareholders' equity.
 The third quarter of 2023 reflects the impact of the gains on the extension of the Imperial Debenture.
 The second quarter of 2023 reflects the impact of the transition of the Company's dried flower and pre-roll cannabis product manufacturing from Auxly Ottawa to Auxly Leamington.
-The third quarter of 2022 reflects pre-tax charges of \$45.0 million related to the impairment of goodwill and other assets.

 Adjusted EBITDA has fluctuated with changes in net revenues, changes to product mix with an increase of dried flower and pre-roll Cannabis Products, and the timing of SG&A expenditures, in particular selling expenses.
-Improvements since the second half of 2023 compared to the historical average reflect the impact of lower cultivation costs, improved overall margins and reductions in SG&A during the period.
+Improvements since 2023 compared to the historical average reflect the impact of lower cultivation costs, improved overall margins and reductions in SG&A.